 An active dog that likes to play rough.
 They enjoy chasing things and can be hard to recall.
 Tend to be hunters so not ideal if you’ve got cats.

-For Miniature Schnauzer dogs, it's hard to predict what their personality will be when they’re a pup.
-Some are very extrovert, others are placid and shy.
+Playful dogs but hard to predict what their personality will be when they’re a pup.
+Some are very extravert, others are placid and shy.
 They make good family watchdogs and enjoy a good walk.